Tutorial: Batch Processing

 -

-- Preserve original file properties, if possible
+Preserve original file tag

 -